Tips & HacksThe Must Dos And Don’ts For Protecting Your Password And Personal Data

 Wrapping Up: Protecting Your Password And Personal Data

-There are no protection mechanisms that are 100% hacker free, but from above, there is a lot you can do to keep yourself safe.
-Nevertheless, noting the do’s and don’t of for protecting your password and personal data discussed above can aid you.
+There are no protection mechanisms that are 100% hacker-free, but from above, there is a lot you can do to keep yourself safe.
+Nevertheless, noting the dos and don’ts of protecting your password and personal data discussed above can aid you.

-Keep yourself posted on the latest security tricks and tactics and apply common sense when you are online.
+Keep yourself posted on the latest security tricks and tactics, and apply common sense online.
 Do not click on any link.

 You can also download your Facebook data to see how this company knows you.
 It must be noted that Cambridge Analytics harvested much of its data from Facebook.
-This will be very helpful, especially if you are that individual that regularly clicks quizzes that requires you to access your social media.
+This will be very helpful, especially if you are an individual who regularly clicks quizzes that require you to access your social media.

 RELATED POSTS